DOGE28/Zerto-Upgrade-Tutorial/README.md

 These must all be in the same subnet and be allowed to connect to each other.
 Now is the time to ensure there are no firewall rules preventing communication within the subnet you plan to use.
 Consult your IP management data to avoid any conflicts.
 We also used the `ping` command to make sure that the IPs we wanted to use were not being used by another device before committing to using them.

->[!TIP]
-> If you already have the Linux ZVM set up, you can run a `ping` command to ensure connectivity to the Windows ZVM.

 Keep the IPs you've found somewhere close by as they'll be used shortly.

 During the migration, the Linux ZVM will steal the Windows IP, then the Windows ZVM will be given the floater IP.
 The original Linux ZVM IP will no longer be used immediately after migration.